 The ceiling fans will draw cool air upward and push warmer air down to make you feel more comfortable.
 With ceiling fans, you can reduce your reliance on your heater without giving up your comfort.
 As a result, you can conserve energy and lower your utility bills.
 For the most savings possible, keep your ceiling fans running constantly at a low speed.
 Also, turn them off in unoccupied rooms.

 A smart or programmable thermostat can adjust the settings in your house automatically.
 In the winter, you can set it to lower the temperature when you’re asleep under lots of blankets or away from home.
 This lets you save energy without affecting the comfort of your family members or guests.
 It also extends your system’s life by reducing wear.
 You can also set it to raise the temepature in winter right before you return home.

 You can control many programmable thermostats through your smartphone.
 As a result, you can make changes and check on the status of your system from anywhere with an internet connection.
 Some units can also let you know when to change your air filter by monitoring your indoor air quality.
 They can also remind you when you should have a professional maintain your system.

 Schedule Heating Maintenance

-You should have your heater checked by the experts at Wood Air Conditioning, Inc. at least once per year.
+You should have your heater checked by the experts at Wood Air Conditioning & Plumbing, Inc. at least once per year.
 Regular heating maintenance will help you make sure your system keeps working at peak efficiency.
 As a result, you’ll prevent high energy costs and expensive breakdowns.